romeoteto/operaide-ui-clickdummy-site/README.md

 - oliver.orgadmin@toyota.de
 - stefan.superadmin@toyota.de

 You don't need a password on the login screen, just type the email to load the respective user settings.
+User login is not persisted between browser reload.
+So if you do, the login screen will show up again.

 ### Definition of users